 - ‘C’mon, Stop Calling Yourself a Writer; You’re a Dumb Blogger at Best.’

-- ‘Fuggedaboutit Kid!
-You’re Never Gonna Get Distributed by The Big Dogs.’
+- ‘Fuggedaboutit!
+You’re Never Gonna Get Picked Up by a Real Publication.’

 - I ceased scrolling and clicked away without bothering to read the following attention-grabbing headline in the lineup, ‘Drop and Give Me 50, You Maggots!’

 Hmmm.
 I sat there, furrowing my brow and scratching my head.
 Why were so many ‘advice’ articles for newbies being written in such a demeaning way?

 Shots across the bow, perhaps?
 To prevent an upstart uprising?
 Turf wars?
 Time will tell.

 Honestly, until then, I had no idea that reading an article could land a person face-down at Parris Island Marine Corps Depot with live ammo flying overhead.
 Who knew?

 All I knew for sure was that this writer had ventured into hostile territory.
 I figured it was best to take a head-down approach and keep crawling on my elbows until I reached a clearing; no sense drawing friendly fire — at least, not yet, right?